sunbreakio/developers/querying/order.md

 ```

 Simple rule: to make ordering by just one field use simple types like column name, number of column
-or [FDB Column](types.md#fdb-column), to order by several fields - use an array of that values.
+or [DB Column](types.md#db-column), to order by several fields - use an array of that values.

-For more details see [FDB Order By Clause](types.md#fdb-order-by-clause) type description.
+For more details see [DB Order By Clause](types.md#db-order-by-clause) type description.

 Go to next [chapter](group.md) to understand how to use `group` parameter.